 Neon District: can it live up to the hype?

 Given the facts we currently know about game, the question remains as to whether it can live up to expectations.
-There is currently very little information about how the game will work.

-But we think this game is worth keeping an eye on, even if you end up waiting until the final release before buying anything.
+We think this game is worth keeping an eye on, even if you end up waiting until the final release before buying anything.